 Ad revenue is a messy thing and does not seem to be too consistent.
 To be fair, I did try picking up a new ad network (Ezoic), but they were particularly annoying about my “bad traffic.”
 That could explain the dip in revenue in April and May.
 In the future, I’ll probably target a more premium ad network, but AdSense will have to work for now.

 With all that said, there are other ways I’ve earned income in the past like selling PDFs through the shop and launching membership sites.
 I don’t think it’s important to include them anymore, but you’re free to browse my older annual reviews to see what I’m talking about.
+Regardless, in 2022, I made about $383, which isn’t too bad for something I do for fun.
 With that said, let’s move on!

 A Look into 2023